appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

 **Karan Sharma** works as a pen tester for one of the leading telcos in New Zealand.
 He's been in the security industry for more than ten years.
 He has a true passion for breaking and fixing web and mobile apps.
 He enjoys doing web/mobile application security research in his free time and loves sharing his knowledge with others.
-If you want to shout things at him, he’s @R00T on Twitter.
+If you want to shout things at him, he's @R00T on Twitter.

 -----------